RobinMalfait/placebo/README.md

       [35, 8],
       [35, 30]
     ],
-    "block": "89e0bc55-1187-4ddd-9de9-16c67e15622b",
+    "block": "ea63aef9-35c6-4685-ba45-1481b108f071",
-    "notes": [
-      "This note belongs to the superscript indicator.", "This note also belongs to the superscript indicator.", ["And also has some nested/child notes.", "Just like these right here!"]
+    "notes": "\n            - This note belongs to the superscript indicator.\n            - This note also belongs to the superscript indicator.\n              - And also has some nested/child notes.\n              - Just like these right here!\n          "
-    ]
   },
   {
     "file": "README.md",